MonteChristo46/Recommender-System/README.md

 You can also open the documentation by  downloading the project and navigate yourself to ``static/documentation/Documentation.html`` and open the file in your browser.
 Otherwise you can also use the link in the footer of the application.

+You can also check out the Medium article about DANs i wrote: https://medium.com/@dhoeschele/a-method-for-building-a-strong-baseline-text-classifier-53451ee6c250

 ### Notes an pre Requirements